Together for Water 💦 Documentary Project

 Their message: The Chocó exists and Black and Indigenous Lives Matter!

-The documentary was born out of a first-time film school and audio-visual collaboration between Indigenous and ancestral communities in the lowland jungles on both sides of the Andes of Ecuador: the western Coastal Chocó rainforest and the eastern Amazon rainforest.
+The documentary was born in August 2017 out of a first-time film school and audio-visual collaboration between Indigenous and ancestral communities in the lowland jungles on both sides of the Andes of Ecuador: the western Coastal Chocó rainforest and the eastern Amazon rainforest.
 The workshop sought to integrate young people from the two communities to the dynamic of documentary production.
 The goal: Teaching youth water protectors from Ancestral Black and Indigenous Awá communities how to use a camera to fight oil palm companies contaminating their rivers and poisoning their people.
 Through the workshop, 12 community youth—6 from each community—took the camera into their own lens, showing us their communities, the effects of the oil palm plantations, and their struggles against them.

 The youth from La Chiquita with their diplomas from the audiovisual film school.
+Photo by Juli Hazlewood.

 The film highlights a lawsuit which has been going on for 20 years.
 The lawsuit started as a civil suit, and was partially ruled in favor of the communities, but nothing has changed since the ruling.
 Even though the communities have been standing strong in their lawsuit their efforts continue to be invisibilized, and has only worsened.
 In 2017, when the lawsuit was still a civil suit case, the judge ruled partially in favor of the communities.
 The ruling, however, was ambiguous and has not resulted in any changes.
 Oil palm plantation expansion and subsequent violation of rights is still rampant in Esmeraldas and throughout the country.